asunapg/scarval/README.md

 ### How to deploy

-See the [docs] for instructions on how to configure and deploy Chaos Monkey.
+See the [docs] for instructions on how to configure and deploy scarval.

 ### Support